FAQ for Sub Seekers

 The following is an overview of how Sub Seeker works:

-When schools have a vacancy for a short-term substitute position, they input their search criteria (county, dates, subjects) in their Sub Seeker dashboard on EducationPosts.ie.
-As Sub Seeker is designed for short-term substitute vacancies, they can select a maximum of seven days.
+When schools have a vacancy for a short-term substitute position, they input the search criteria (number of vacancies, county, dates, subjects) in their Sub Seeker dashboard on EducationPosts.ie.
+The school can select a maximum of ten days.

-Job Seekers (teachers) with availability and relevant experience will be displayed in the ‘Available Subs’ results for the school.
-The teachers who best match the school’s search criteria will be displayed at the top of the list, and are prioritised in terms of the relevant availability, qualifications at the chosen level, or experience teaching the chosen subjects (post-primary).
+Teachers with availability and relevant experience will be displayed under ‘Available Subs’.
+The teachers with the most suitable availability will be displayed at the top of the list, and are prioritised in terms of availability, qualifications at the chosen level, or experience teaching the chosen subjects (post primary).
 All teachers fully or partially matching the criteria will be listed.

-The teacher views the ‘offer’ with the details of the school and the substitute position and either accepts or declines the offer via Sub Seeker.
 If the teacher wishes to accept the substitute position, s/he accepts the offer via Sub Seeker, which notifies the school immediately.
 If the offer isn’t suitable, the teacher should decline the offer via Sub Seeker, which also notifies the school via their Sub Seeker dashboard and via email.
 The status of the offer is updated on both the school’s and the teacher’s Sub Seeker dashboard.
-All of this happens almost instantaneously and Sub Seeker information is refreshed every 30 seconds.
+All of this happens almost instantaneously and Sub Seeker information is refreshed immediately.
+SMS messages are not sent from the Sub Seeker system.

 3. How do I access Sub Seeker?

 To access Sub Seeker, please log into your Job Seeker’s Account via EducationPosts.ie.
-To do this, select the ‘Login’ button on the right of the menu bar.
+Select ‘Login’ button on the right of the menu bar.

 Once logged into your account, access Sub Seeker by selecting 'My Account' under your name on the right of the menu bar.